 Period Poverty: Why one in ten young women in the UK struggle to afford Pads or Tampons

-A packet of 20 sanitary towels or tampons costs roughly £2 to £3, and women might need at least a couple of packets a month: that’s a total monthly cost of £5 to £10.
+A packet of 20 period pads or tampons costs roughly £2 to £3, and women might need at least a couple of packets a month: that’s a total monthly cost of £5 to £10.
 Other costs potentially include pain relief.
 While it might not seem like a great deal of money, it is sadly the case that a growing number of people – particularly younger people – are struggling to afford the basics.

 Over the past few years, there has been a massive rise in the use of food banks.
 In 2016-17, charities handed out more than 1.2 million emergency food parcels.
 There has also been an increase in people sleeping rough over the past few years, and the numbers evicted from rented homes increased dramatically from 2010 to 2015.